pronsSec/searchmatic_9001/README.md

 - python3 searchmatic.py

 *If you are trynna be a power user you might get API errors on the final translation.
 Sorry idk fix the scipt or something.
 Add in a huggingface translator or something.
-Idk.*
+Idk maybe just comment it out if it's giving you trouble.*

 ---